 - You can add beans or chickpeas to any salad for a complete meal; prepare a quinoa-tabbouleh and add some chickpeas.

-- Have them as a snack: try my Spiced Roasted Chickpeas Recipe (scroll to the bottom of the blog post).
+- Have them as a snack: try my Spiced Roasted Chickpeas Recipe.

 - Replace part of the ground beef in your Bolognese sauce with canned lentils.